Ptujec/LaunchBar/Mastodon/README.md

 <img src="01.jpg" width="587"/>

-Press `␣` (space) to search Mastodon accounts and hashtags. `↩` will open your the website of your home instance.
+Press `␣` (space) to search Mastodon accounts and hashtags. `↩` will open the website of the instance where your account is hosted.

 If you hit return `↩` on a selected account it will open the account on the Mastodon instance you entered on the first run (assuming that is where you are signed in).
 Use `⌘↩` to open the account page on it's own home instance.
 Or `⌥↩` to copy the userhandle to your clipboard.